operator-playground-io/WordPress-Helm-Chart-tile/tutorials/access-wordpress-console.md

 ---
-title: Access WordPress site and WordPress Admin Console
+title: Access WordPress admin console and website
-description: Learn how to access WordPress site and WordPress Admin Console once chart installed successfully
+description: Learn how to access WordPress admin console and website post chart installation.
 ---